diegoquintanilha/ProceduralPollock/README.md

 # ProceduralPollock

-ProceduralPollock is an open source C++ project that generates abstract, math-based art using procedurally generated shaders.
+ProceduralPollock is an open source C++ project that generates abstract, math-based art using procedurally generated pixel shaders.

+The generated images look like abstract expressionistic art, somewhat resembling to the style of Jackson Pollock, hence the name of the project.

+## How it works

 The program creates a window using the Win32 API and DirectX 11, then uses a 64-bit seed (usually from the system time, but can be set manually) to procedurally generate a pixel shader.
 The generation process is deterministic, i.e. the same seed will always generate the same shader.

 Press `spacebar` to generate a new shader.
-There might be a bit of lag when generating a new shader, depending on shader complexity (which is random).

-The generated images look like abstract expressionistic art, somewhat resembling to the style of Jackson Pollock, hence the name of the project.
+Depending on the (random) shader complexity, there migth be a slight delay during generation.

 This project uses a custom PRNG (see `src/RandFS.h`) to procedurally generate a function that receives as input the X and Y coordinates of each pixel, along with the time, and outputs an RGB value for that pixel.
 From the given seed, it uses different techniques to compose primitive mathematical formulas and generate a single function.
-This function is then incorporated into a HLSL pixel shader, compiled, and rendered on the window.
+This function is then incorporated into a pixel shader, compiled, and rendered on the window.

-This technique was originally proposed in the paper [Hash Visualization: a New Technique to improve Real-World Security](https://users.ece.cmu.edu/~adrian/projects/validation/validation.pdf) by Adrian Perrig and Dawn Song.
+The technique that this project is based on was originally proposed in the paper [Hash Visualization: a New Technique to improve Real-World Security](https://users.ece.cmu.edu/~adrian/projects/validation/validation.pdf) by Adrian Perrig and Dawn Song.
 This project is just one possible implementation of the general idea outlined in the paper.

 By default, the program uses time as an input to generate animated images.
 The time value always pass through sine and cosine functions, making the animation loop perfectly.
 To generate only static images (no animation), open `src/Shader.cpp` and comment out the line `#define ANIMATE`.

 Also, please check out other versions of this project:

 - PerpetualPollock: infinite stream of animated abstract images, never repeating (Coming soon!)
-- ProceduralPollockWeb: browser version implemented with WebGPU (Coming soon!)
+- [ProceduralPollockWeb](https://github.com/diegoquintanilha/ProceduralPollockWeb): browser version implemented with WebGPU/WebGL
 - PerpetualPollockWeb: browser version of PerpetualPollock (Coming soon!)

 ## Build